hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_cloud_status_slot_detail.rst

 #. view_cloud_status_slot_summary

 used by the cloud status user interface command to present slot information in a user selectable style.
 Two user settings:

-#.
-Enabled slot detail.
+a) Enabled slot detail.

-#.
-Enabled slot flavor information.
+b) Enabled slot flavor information.

 allow one of four selectable styles:

 #.
-Group/cloud slot summary only (user settings: both disabled(0), views: 6)
+Group/cloud slot summary only (user settings #a and #b disabled, uses view #6 only).

 #.
-Group/cloud slot summary and detail (user settings: 1 enabled(1), 2 disabled(0),
+Group/cloud slot summary and detail (user settings #a enabled and #b disabled, uses views #4 and #5\).
-views: 4, 5)

 #.
-Group/cloud/flavor slot summary only (user settings: 1 disabled(0), 2 enabled(1), views:
+Group/cloud/flavor slot summary only (user settings #a disabled and #b enabled, uses views #3 only).
-3)

 #.
-Group/cloud/flavor slot summary and detail (user settings: 1 enabled(1), 2 enabled(1),
+Group/cloud/flavor slot summary and detail (user settings #a and #b enabled, uses views #1 and #2\)
-views: 1, 2)

 Columns:
 ^^^^^^^^